DoctorFuchs/kiosk/README.md

 - Main-dev: DoctorFuchs, MexLab

 Frontend:
-- Devs: (idk if they want this, so I will ask them for permission or for an alias)
+- Devs: DoctorFuchs (idk if they want this, so I will ask them for permission or for an alias)

 ## Information's
 This app is an assignment.